Simbiat/optimize-tables/README.md

 (new \Simbiat\optimizeTables('alt__'));
 ```

-And this is it - easy to use.
-But there are also some settings, that will allow you more control on what is done by `optimize()`.
+This is it - easy to use.
+There are also some settings, that will allow you more control on what is done by `optimize()`.

 # Settings
 All settings can be chained together.
 To check current setting, you can replace `set` with `get` in the function name and remove parameter, which actually sets the value.